-• The original mark is lowered, so the final grade may be lower than the original grade received.

-- The original mark is confirmed as correct, and there is no change to the grade. - The original mark is raised, so the final grade may be higher than the original grade received.
+- The original mark is lowered, so the final grade may be lower than the original grade received. - The original mark is confirmed as correct, and there is no change to the grade. - The original mark is raised, so the final grade may be higher than the original grade received.

 In order for school to request post results services, the relevant form must be completed.
-This is available on the school website.
+A copy of this form will be included in results envelopes and will be available on the school website.
 Please note there are strict deadlines to submit these applications to the examination boards.
 A fee will be charged for this service which will be refunded if the grade for the unit improves.

-To appeal against the outcome of a review of marking, please read the school's internal appeals procedure, available on the website under the Exams tab.
+To appeal against the outcome of a review of marking, please read the school's internal appeals procedure, available on the website under Our Academy>Examination Information.